 If you hit the brakes and your car tries to swerve to one side than there is likely something wrong with the brake system.
 Problems could include uneven wear on the brake pads, a stuck brake cylinder or impurities in the brake fluid.
 To have the issue diagnosed take your vehicle to a brake repair center right away.

 If the ABS light on your dashboard comes on head to the repair shop right away.
 ABS stands for Anti-lock braking system and if the light comes on it means that sensors are detecting some sort of issue!

-Never put off having brake issues checked out, as it is up to you to keep your car safe!
+Never put off having brake trouble checked out, as it is up to you to keep your car safe!
 To schedule expert brake repair in Mountain View make an appointment with A-1 Auto Tech.
 We are your source for full service auto repair and brake shop!
 Give us a call at (650) 487-2240 to make an appointment for quality auto repair in Mountain View or the surrounding area.